yunfan/punyforth/README.md

 : test-div ( q d -- r )
   ['] div catch                     \ call div in a "catch block".
 If no exception was thrown, the error code is 0
     case
-      EZERODIV of
-        print: "Error: division by zero"
-      endof
-      throw                         \ there was an other exception, rethrow it endcase ;
+      EZERODIV of ex-type endof     \ print exception in case of zero division throw                         \ there was an other exception, rethrow it endcase ;
 ```